onlyuser/rt-dl/README.md

 About:
 ------

-rt-dl.sh is a bash script for querying RottenTomatoes film ratings.
+rt-dl is a bash script for querying RottenTomatoes film ratings.

 Requirements:
 -------------